TheGLander/NotCC/nccsSpec.md

 | NEXT       | No content (length is 0) | Means that the data for the previously-described level is over, and that the next data is for a different solution |
 | END        | No content (length is 0) | Signifies end of file |

-Note that the FILE, TYPE, NAME and PASS sections can be omitted in a solution record to reffer to the previous solution data for them.
+Note that the FILE, TYPE, NAME and PASS sections are "sticky" and can be omitted in a solution record to reffer to the previous solution data for them (all zero-length if referred at first record).

+All the sections types for a record are optional.

 #### Section packing